bernardcooke53/cold-call/README.md

 ## Usage

-`cold-call` enables you to throw any `dict` that you like at an arbitrary function, and call that function using the _keys_ which match the corresponding _parameter_ names of the function to provide values.
+`cold-call` enables you to throw any arguments or keyword arguments that you like at an arbitrary function, and call that function using the _keys_ which match the corresponding _parameter_ names of the function to provide values.
 For example:

 ```python
 from cold_call import cold_call